antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

  For this analysis we will use one of the analysis tools of R2: Toplister.
 The Toplister can assess which genes show the most different expression values throughout a dataset.
 It does so by selecting the genes whose expression values have the largest standard deviation within a given set of samples.
 This gives an unbiased view of the differences in gene expression.

  * Go to R2 by clicking the button below.
-TThe correct dataset containing 6 recently patient derived cell lines (2 per patient) plus the 2 classical Neuroblastoma cell lines is already selected.
+The correct dataset containing 6 recently patient derived cell lines (2 per patient) plus the 2 classical Neuroblastoma cell lines is already selected.
  <br>

  <form name="ps_avgpres_gse90803geo8_u133p2" action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype="multipart/form-data" target="R2" method="post">